bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:33:32

-Right, this is what we now call in some papers insecure `MuSig`.
+Right, this is what we now call in some papers insecure MuSig.
 I think the first paper you uploaded together with [Yannick Seurin](https://yannickseurin.github.io/) had this two round version, which was insecure.
-Yeah, I just found an attack on this very end of `MuSig` and also...
+Yeah, I just found an attack on this very end of MuSig and also...

 **Pieter Wuille**: 00:33:52